 Traditional phone calls and messages may be made to the school office.
-The school has also contracted the telephone service of School Messenger.
-School Messenger allows the school to communicate to all or a group of parents via an electronic message that can be transmitted from school or remote location.
+The school has also contracted the telephone service of Rediker Notify.
+Rediker Notify allows the school to communicate to all or a group of parents via an electronic message that can be transmitted from school or remote location.
 Please be advised that the school will use your provided home and cellular numbers.
 Please be sure to keep those up to date.
-In the event that an emergency arises that involves our school or immediate area during the school day, before 6 pm, a message will be sent as soon as possible to advise of the apprised situation.
+If an emergency arises that involves our school or immediate area during the school day, before 6 pm, a message will be sent as soon as possible to advise of the apprised situation.
 If the school needs to send out general information or requests, the calls will come in after 5 pm or on weekends.